Assuming the initial version Liana played is similar to this IGN preview4, the flashing effect can cover most of the screen, and I counted ~11 Hz.

 Multiple factors contribute to and compound the risk2,3.
 Though flash rate (#1) and visual field (#2) are the papers’ most mentioned considerations, if meeting one isn’t possible—say for a stage’s front-row audience—further risk reductions include:

 I don’t like “The best way to win is not to play”-type guidance, because it implies that no one should ever try.
+In the case of the SPRK project, the flashing pattern I devised is what makes it immediately recognizable as a flare (important when someone is driving 70+ MPH).
 However, putting the work into an intricate chase or gradient pattern can achieve a better effect than simple flashing, so if that’s achievable, seriously consider this mitigation:

 All the best to CD Projekt Red and their first week with Cyberpunk 2077’s release.
 As I was looking for articles and screenshots, I found that this goes far beyond them and this release.